 RULE 36: Steers will be given a shrink of 3%.
 Swine and Sheep will not be shrunk.
 Time of weighing and order classes are listed in the official program.

 RULE 37: Checks in payment for animals sold should be cashed within 60 days of the issue date.
 If check replacement is required a re-issue fee will be applied.

 RULE 38: Premium awards will be made to exhibitors based on points earned in each ribbon group.
-A monetary value, dependent on funds available, will be given for each point.
 That value times the total points earned will be the amount of premium money awarded.
-Blue 50, Red 40, White 30.
-Any other monies received will be distributed as an add-on.
+Round Robin 50, Grand 40, Reserve 25, Yellow 12, Blue 10, Red 8, White 6.

 RULE 39: All steers sold at the Market Stock Sale must go to Tyson or McCary Meats slaughterhouse for carcass evaluation and grading.

 RULE 40: The Market Animal Cost Sheet (page 23) must be printed on heavy cardstock, completely filled out, legible and posted above the pen of the market animal.
 The copy and sample in this book are for your use as a rough draft version.